 On June 20, 1925 at 10:45 p.m., Agent Jacobs led Mayor Shuler and State Prohibition Officers Arnold Skinner, Louis Bolser, and Robert Tewart in a raid at Grathwohl’s and Henson’s home.
 About a dozen people were engaged in a party inside.

-Jacobs left a wife, Minnie B. Jacobs, and two children, Helen Jane Jacobs (5) and Wilbur Francis Jacobs, Jr. (3).
+Prohibition Agenty Jacobs was survived by his wife, Minnie B. Jacobs, and children, Helen Jane Jacobs (5) and Wilbur Francis Jacobs, Jr. (3).
 Funeral services were held at the Frist Methodist church of Seven Mile on Tuesday, June 23, 1925 at 1:30 p.m., officiated by Revs.
 Gordon and Thorne.
 Scores of people attended.
 Pallbearers included Mayor Shuler, Deputy Lewis Bolser, Deputy H. E. McCullough, Deputy Sheriff Wesley Wulsen, Middletown Chief of Police George Williams, and Seven Mile resident George Meeks.
-Internment followed at the Miltonville Cemetery.
-Masonic services were held at the cemetery.
+Burial and Masonic services were held at Miltonville Cemetery.

-On the 24th, the search for Henson had expanded to Clay and Laurel Counties in Kentucky, where he had previously lived.
+On the 24th, the search for Henson had expanded to Clay and Laurel Counties in Kentucky, where Henson previously lived.

 Based largely on testimony from Brison Mobley, on June 27, 1925, Coroner Hugh Gadd found at his inquest that Jacobs was killed in a premeditated murder perpetrated by Milton Henson.

-The reward prompted an informant to tell law enforcement where Henson was holed up.
+A June 23rd Seven Mile reward of $1000 prompted an informant to tell law enforcement where Henson was holed up.
 On July 1, 1925 police found Henson, weakened from lack of food and sleep, in a barn, three miles north of Brookville, Indiana.
-A posse of 17 men, led by Deputy Sheriff Wesley Wulzen, closed in on the barn about 5 a.m.
+A posse of seventeen men, led by Deputy Sheriff Wesley Wulzen, closed in on the barn about 5 a.m.
 He was arrested without a fight.
 In the county jail he boasted, “If I had been awake, I would have got those two men who come in the barn after me and two or three more before they got me.”
 He made a complete confession to authorities and told them that he threw the Smith & Wesson .38 Special into a river near Brookville.